Yash-Gupta001/Dessert_dish_app/README.md

 2. **Video Tutorials:** Integrated video player allows users to watch tutorials for each recipe, providing step-by-step guidance.

-3. **Interactive Experience:** The app provides an interactive viewing experience, allowing users to pinch-to-zoom on recipe images and double-tap to skip forward or backward in video tutorials.
+3. **Interactive Experience:** The app provides an interactive viewing experience, double-tap to skip forward or backward in video tutorials.

 ### Demo: